Makapre/Makapre/README.md

 💎🔴 working w/ Ruby

-👨🏼‍💻 doing native iOS Development
+👨🏼‍💻 having fun w/ native iOS Development

-💻📱 Interested in working as ios app developer
+💻📱 interested in working as an ios app developer

 ### How to get in touch w/ me